Good Practices for Enterprise Integrations over the Azure Service Bus

 By using this approach, you further decouple the systems, keep it extensible for plugging new systems and keep complexity and maintenance costs linear.
 If subscribing systems need to know where a message originated from, that can be included in a standard message body format, or better yet, message properties as they can drive filters and actions.

 4. Be mindful of loops – subscribers shouldn’t republish

 It’s very easy to cause infinite loops that can wreak havoc on all the systems involved.
 From the above example, it can easily happen if each system received a message from the topic, updates a customer and as a result republishes a CustomerUpdated message back to the topic.

 Each message should have a domain event timestamp.
-I’m not referring to the one that is automatically stamped on messages by the service bus, but one that your system includes in the message.
+I’m not referring to the one that is automatically stamped on messages by the service bus, but one included by your system in the message.
 The timestamp should describe when the event the message describes happened within that system. e.g., you care about when a customer updated their details in a system, not when the message was published and not when another system finally gets around to processing it.

 This provides a means for other systems to not act based on outdated data. e.g. it’s possible that by the time a subscribing system receives a CustomerUpdated message, it’s already applied a more recent update.
 A simple timestamp check can prevent the more recent data from being overwritten.

 While you’re at it, make that timestamp a UTC one – or better yet, use a type that unambiguously represents an instant, like DateTimeOffset – so you don’t run into time zone conversion and datetime arithmetic issues.
 You only care about the instant when something happened, not the local time, and a UTC datetime simply represents that.

-6. Messages should be the source of truth
+6. Messages should be the single source of truth

 All necessary information from the publishing system should be self-contained in each published message.
 That means all the information the subscribing systems need to be able to act on the message.